objcio/articles/2014-10-10-receipt-validation.md

 - If the application is signed with a developer certificate, then the receipt request will be directed to the sandbox environment.
 - If the application is signed with an Apple certificate, then the receipt request will be directed to the production environment.

-It is important to codesign your application with a valid developer certificate; otherwise the `storeagent` daemon (the daemon responsible for communicating with the App Store) will not recognize your application as an App Store application.
+It is important to codesign your application with a valid developer certificate; otherwise, the `storeagent` daemon (the daemon responsible for communicating with the App Store) will not recognize your application as an App Store application.

 ### Configuring Test Users

 In order to simulate real users in the sandbox environment, you have to define test users.
-The test users behave the same way as real users except that nobody gets charged when they make a purchase.
+The test users behave the same way as real users, except that nobody gets charged when they make a purchase.

 Test users can be created and configured through [iTunes Connect][itunes-connect].
 You can define as many test users you want.
 Each test user requires a valid email address that must not be a real iTunes account.
 If your email provider supports the `+` sign in email addresses, you can use email aliases for the test accounts: foo+us@objc.io, foo+uk@objc.io, and foo+fr@objc.io emails will be sent to foo@objc.io.